Santhosh-Kumar-2004/Santhosh-Kumar-2004/README.md

 ## Hi there 👋
 # I'm Santhosh Kumar

-Today i had my last exam of my degree career.
-And we friends all gone to trip to manchinbelle.
+Today i actually gone to Shivgangai with friends.
+And I got fever at the end

 ## 🚀 About Me
 - 💻 Full-stack Developer (React + FastAPI + MySQL)